trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     This is set to the upper-case versionof ``${PACKAGE_NAME}``.
 This is set automatically by TriBITS in the macro `TRIBITS_PACKAGE()`_.

+.. _TriBITS Package Top-Level Local Variables:

-Once all of the TriBITS SE package's ``Dependencies.cmake`` files have been processed, the following top-level (non-cache) local varaibles are defined:
+Once all of the TriBITS SE package's ``Dependencies.cmake`` files have been processed, the following **TriBITS Package Top-Level Local Variables** are
+defined:

   ``${PACKAGE_NAME}_SOURCE_DIR``